Intestinal Tumors in Cats and Dogs

 Cancer Pain Management section.

-Pets with cancer need to be fed diets specifically designed to support a cancer patient.
-To learn more, please visit the
+be fed diets specifically designed to provide maximum benefit and nutritional support for the patient.
+To learn more, please

-Cancer Nutrition
+Cancer Nutrition section.

 With the exception of lymphoma, surgery is the primary treatment for intestinal tumors.
 There have not been enough